Domains

 Action (seduce):

 Success: If you are Demoralized, upgrade this to a Critical Success.
-Target friend becomes Heartened.
+One friend in your zone becomes Heartened.
 You may spend up to 2 Zeal; for each Zeal spent, an additional friend in your zone becomes Heartened.

-Crit Success: All friends in your zone become Heartened.
+Crit Success: Up to 3 friends in your zone become Heartened.

-Heartened: When this friend declares a safe action roll, they may use their Instant talent to treat the action's proficiency as 8.
-Then Heartened ends.
+Heartened: When this friend declares a safe action roll, they may use their Instant talent to end Heartened.
+If they do, they treat the action's proficiency as 8 unless it is higher.
 Heartened also ends at the start of the next intermission.

 You tell them the truth, the unflattering one, the one that costs you something to say out loud.
-Strange how a friend stands taller once they've seen you flinch first.
+A friend stands taller once they've seen you flinch first.
+You've known that for years.
+You flinch beautifully.

 Muscle Memory